verseles/showdown/UPDATE.md

 8. **Use r.jina.ai proxy for links** - Prefix URLs with `https://r.jina.ai/` before fetching
 9. **Create feature branches** - Never commit directly to main branch
 10. **Create PRs using gh CLI** - Use `gh pr create` when available
+11. **Gemini 3 Flash Thinking Fallback** - If benchmark scores are missing for `gemini-3-flash-thinking`, use the values from `gemini-3-flash` (which represents the baseline "minimal thinking" score).

 If a benchmark score cannot be found after thorough searching, use `null` and note it in the commit message.